-Stunned, I began pacing the room while the counselor gave me the details of the situation, explaining that we would need to read, print, sign, and notarize a few forms immediately, as well as wire the adoption funds that had been sitting in our savings account in anticipation of this very moment.
+Stunned, I began pacing the room while the counselor gave me the details of the situation, explaining that we would need to take care of some paperwork logistics immediately.
 As soon as that was done, we would need to pack our bags and travel as soon as possible – that night, even – to the state where the baby had been born, so that we could reach the hospital and and meet the baby’s mother within 24 hours.
 To call it a whirlwind of emotions would be an understatement.
 I felt excited, anxious, overwhelmed, and most of all, petrified, all at the same time.
 For lack of a better way to say it, shit got real with that phone call.
 The worst part of those moments was that M. was not yet home from his own Russian class to hear the news with me, to pace frenetically around the apartment, and to start throwing random pieces of clothing into a duffel bag in a hasty attempt to start packing.

 M. and I had begun our adoption journey nearly two years earlier, just a few months after we moved to Latvia.
 We hadn’t seriously discussed when or whether we wanted to expand our family until that time, and when we did, adoption seemed like the right path for us to do so.
 Many people leap to the assumption, perhaps due in part to my age, that we had decided on adoption after experiencing infertility, but that is not the case.
 We both felt that we have a safe, caring, loving home, and that it would be a good place for a child to grow up.
 We have a lot of love to give, and we were ready to share that with a child.